Need Privacy? Want Beauty?

 plants are available for certain varieties.
 See our SPECIALS PAGE for discounts on selected bamboos.

-call for more information or to schedule a time to visit our Florida
+call for more information about bamboo and our Florida